 What affects the value of Verge (XVG) and what might the future hold for this popular privacy cryptocurrency?

 Verge (XVG) is a privacy cryptocurrency developed with a focus on secure and anonymous transactions.
 Originally founded as DogeCoinDark in 2014, Verge adopted its current name in February 2016.
-As of February 2018, XVG is one of the top 50 cryptocurrencies by market capitalisation.
+As of February 2018, XVG is one of the top 50 cryptocurrencies by market capitalization.

 The success of other privacy coins has shown that there is market demand for anonymous cryptocurrencies, but is Verge well placed to take advantage of those potential opportunities?
 Let’s take a closer look.